Healthy Homes Assessment Arakura

 Arakura Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Arakura and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required throughout Arakura and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords must keep records that prove conformance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023